frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 }
 ```

-*Code 1 - programming dynamic, memoization technique*{: class="legend"}
+*Example 4 - programming dynamic, memoization technique*{: class="legend"}

-Let's highlight the ´std::unordered_map<int, int>& memo´ in function arguments.
-The argument `std::unordered_map<int, int>& memo´ in C++ is used to pass a reference to an unordered map (hash table) that maps integers to integers.
+Let's highlight the `std::unordered_map<int, int>& memo` in function arguments.
+The argument `std::unordered_map<int, int>& memo` in C++ is used to pass a reference to an unordered map (hash table) that maps integers to integers.
 Breaking it down we will have:

 The `std::unordered_map<int, int>` specifies the type of the argument. `std::unordered_map` is a template class provided by the C++ Standard Library that implements a hash table.
 The template parameters `<int, int>` specify that the keys and values stored in the unordered map are both integers.